 - Cut into quarters and place in a bowl.

 - For how to freeze peaches without them turning brown, add 2 teaspoons lemon juice over all the peaches.
 Toss to coat.

 - Then, to “flash freeze”, lay in a single layer on a cookie sheet lined with freezer paper.

 - Allow to freeze overnight.

-- Place the frozen peach slices in a freezer safe bag and store up to 6 months.
+- Place the frozen peach slices in a freezer-safe bag, and store for up to 6 months.

-- Brandied peaches are a delicious treat.They are wonderful as a shortcake topping, over ice cream or even by themselves.
-A simple treat that is also a great hostess or holiday gift!
+Wonderful as a shortcake topping, over ice cream, or even by themselves, they make a great hostess or holiday gift!
 To make these, simply:

 - Peel, pit and cut into slices 4 peaches for every quart jar.

 - Add 1/2 cup sugar directly over the peaches.